Government of the Cayman Islands

 The Cayman Islands is a parliamentary representative democratic dependency.
-As a British Overseas Territories, Charles III is the head of state.
+As a British Overseas Territories, King Charles III is the head of state.
 The Premier of the Cayman Islands is the head of government.
 Executive power is exercised by the government, legislative power is vested in both the government and the Parliament of the Cayman Islands.
 The judiciary is independent of the executive and the legislature.

 The Cayman Islands' physical isolation under early British colonial rule allowed the development of an indigenous set of administrative and legal traditions which were codified into a constitution in 1959.
 A constitution, which devolved some authority from the United Kingdom to the Cayman Islands Government, was passed by referendum on 20 May 2009.
 Subsequently, the islands have become largely self-governing.

 The Cayman Islands Government is aided by a tradition of restrained civil governance from the United Kingdom.

 Executive branch

-The Cabinet is appointed by the governor on advice of the premier.
+The Cabinet is appointed by the Governor on the advice of the premier.

-The British Crown appoints a governor, who is recruited from the UK Foreign & Commonwealth Office and serves as the British representative, including his role as the direct representative of the monarch of the United Kingdom.
+The British Crown appoints a Governor, who is recruited from the UK Foreign & Commonwealth Office and serves as the British representative.
+This role includes acting as the direct viceregal representative of the the King of the United Kingdom.
 Daily administration of the islands is conducted by the Cabinet.

-The Deputy Governor, and the Attorney General are appointed by the Governor.
+The Deputy Governor of the Cayman Islands, and the Attorney-General of the Cayman Islands are appointed by the Governor.
 Responsibility for defence and foreign affairs resides with the United Kingdom; however, the Deputy Governor handles the Portfolio of the Civil Service, and the Cayman Islands Government may negotiate certain bilateral matters directly with foreign governments.

-The Governor can exercise complete executive authority through reserve powers afforded to HMG in the Constitution.
-However, he must consult with the Premier prior to using such powers and must do so in the interest of the Cayman Islands (so long as it doesn't prejudice British interests).
-He must give royal assent to all legislation, which allows him the power to strike down any law the legislature may see fit for the country.
-In modern times, the Governor usually allows the country to be run by the Cabinet, and the civil service to be run by the Deputy Governor, who is also the Acting Governor when the Governor is not able to discharge his usual duties for one reason or another.
-The Governor of the Cayman Islands is Martyn Roper and the Deputy Governor is the Honourable Franz Manderson.
+The Governor can exercise complete executive authority through reserve powers afforded to His Majesty's Government in the Constitution.
+However, the governor must consult with the Premier prior to using such powers and must do so in the interest of the Cayman Islands (so long as it doesn't prejudice British interests).
+The governor must give royal assent to all legislation, which provides the power to strike down any law the legislature may see fit for the country.
+In modern times, the Governor usually allows the country to be run by the Cabinet, and the civil service to be run by the Deputy Governor, who is also the Acting Governor when the Governor is not able to discharge their usual duties for one reason or another under a dormant commission, such as through illness or absence.
+The Governor of the Cayman Islands is Jane Owen and the Deputy Governor is the Honourable Franz Manderson.